neoforged/Documentation/docs/gettingstarted/index.md

 ---
-description: This article explains how to set up a NeoForge workspace, and how to run and test your mod.
+description: How to set up a NeoForge workspace, and how to run and test your mod.
 sidebar_position: 1
 ---
 # Getting Started with NeoForge